Le Shiatsu - Tai-Chi Image

 The number of participants is limited to ensure the highest level of instruction.
 Thank you for registering as soon as you can!

-We accommodate walk-ins as long as there is space available.
+We enjoy walk-ins as long as there is space available.

 Class Outline: